aaditya29/DNAgnosis/roadmap/0-ai-server.md

 ### **Building the Evo2 Image**

-Let’s look at the code that sets up the environment:
+Now we are going to look at the code that sets up the environment in out [`main.py`](https://github.com/aaditya29/DNAgnosis/blob/main/backend/main.py) function:

 ```python
 evo2_image = (